SESYNC-ci/online-data-lesson/docs/_slides/rdbms.md

 The U.S. Department of Agriculture maintains a data system of nutrition information for thousands of foods.
 We might be interested in the relative nutrient content of different fruits.
+{:.notes}

+To repeat the exercise below at home, request an API key at https://api.data.gov/signup/, and store it in a file named `api_key.py` in your working directory.
+The file should contain the single line `API_KEY = your many digit key`.
+{:.notes}

 ===